TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 cd my_first_rails_app
 ~~~

-Now we tell rails to generate some templates for us.
+Now, we're going to tell Rails to generate some templates for us.
 This will get us up and running in no time at all.

 ~~~bash
 rails generate scaffold car make:string model:string year:integer